 One Year 100% Money Back Guarantee

-You risk nothing when ordering Federal Prison: A Comprehensive Survival Guide because the book is guaranteed for one full year.
+You risk nothing when ordering Federal Prison: A Comprehensive Survival Guide because the guide is guaranteed for one full year.
 I know what you are thinking.
 Great, a one-year money back guarantee is going to do me a lot of good in prison.
 But before you declare this just another disingenuous marketing ploy, let me explain.

 Before you go to prison, leave your order number and my email address with a friend or relative.
 Once you have adjusted to life on the inside, if at any time within one year, you don’t agree that the advice and information revealed here genuinely and sufficiently helped you in your transition to life in prison, ask that person to send me an email and I will issue a complete refund directly to them.
 It’s that simple.
-The same policy applies in the case that a friend, relative, or attorney purchases this book on behalf of a federal inmate.
+The same policy applies in the case that a friend, relative, or attorney purchases this guide on behalf of a federal inmate.
 You risk absolutely nothing.

 How to Order

 But let’s be honest.
-This is about more than just a book.
+This is about more than just a guide.
 This is about your peace of mind.
 This is about your physical safety and mental well being.
 This is about preparing for what will likely be the biggest challenge that you have ever faced.

-By studying this book and following the advice given, your life as a federal prison inmate will be made far more comfortable.
+By studying this guide and following the advice given, your life as a federal prison inmate will be made far more comfortable.
 You will enter prison prepared and confident.
 You will avoid the mistakes and pitfalls that can cause undue hardships throughout your entire sentence.
 How much is your peace of mind, physical safety and mental well being worth?

 Before you start thinking that this is too much to spend, carefully consider the far greater cost of walking into federal prison unprepared and unequipped to deal with the challenges that will confront you from day one.